 - 1.1 Before registering and entering a programme of study in the Faculty, the candidate must have satisfied the University Matriculation requirements for entry to a degree programme (See University Matriculation requirements UWI Calendar Vol. II Part II).
-See also 1.4 below regarding the English Language Proficiency Test Requirement of the University of the West Indies. - 1.2 On entry to the University at the Mona and St. Augustine Campuses students may be required to take a prescribed course in English as a prerequisite to the compulsory Foundation Course, FOUN1001 (FD10A)-English for Academic Purposes. - 1.3 With reference to Mona Campus, applicants for entry into all its programmes are required to have a pass at O'Levels or Grade III pass in CXC General Proficiency Mathematics from June 1998 and after or equivalent.
+See also 1.4 below regarding the English Language Proficiency Test Requirement of the University of the West Indies. - 1.2 On entry to the University at the Mona and St. Augustine Campuses students may be required to take a prescribed course in English as a prerequisite to the compulsory Foundation Course, FOUN1013 Critical Reading and Writing in the Social Sciences. - 1.3 With reference to Mona Campus, applicants for entry into all its programmes are required to have a pass at O'Levels or Grade III pass in CXC General Proficiency Mathematics from June 1998 and after or equivalent.